 An ongoing process group for women at any stage in recovery.
 This supportive space is for anyone in the recovery process whether it be with an eating disorders, substance abuse or any compulsive behavior.
 This group includes medication management.

-This group is a supportive space that aims to de-stigmatize eating disorders as a “women’s problem” or a “female” disease and offer opportunities to share gender specific issues and how it impacts the recovery process.
 Participant are welcome at any stage in their recovery, may be experiencing other compulsive behaviors including substance abuse or self-injury and is inclusive to men over 18.
 This group includes medication management as needed.

+Coming soon.
 Athletes and Addiction (to include eating disorders) with Dr. Kim Dennis MD

 Finding people to connect with is hard for anyone.
 Many people struggling with mental illness have an especially difficult time with relationships, as they have lost many of the connections in their lives after having spent months or even years withdrawing from others as one way of coping with their pain.
 This group is all about reconnecting with others, building meaningful connections with healthy supports, and having fun.
 This group will change based on the group’s needs and desires, but there will be an equal emphasis on therapeutic processing as a group, as well as therapeutic outings intended to foster socialization; and help those with Anxiety or Depression to practice taking their fears, discomfort, or phobias with them in order to live by their values and do what matters to them.

-Professionals in Recovery with Dr. Kim Dennis, MD (any adult professional)
+Professionals in Recovery with Dr. Kim Dennis, MD (any adult female), and Professionals in Recovery with Dr. Kim Dennis, MD (any adult professional)

 Process Addiction Group with Dr. Marcia Nickow, PsyD., CADC, CGP